SamuelGong/Dordis/README.md

 ## 9. Citation

-If you find this repository useful, please consider giving ⭐ and citing our paper (preprint available [here](https://arxiv.org/pdf/2209.12528.pdf)):
+If you find this repository useful, please consider giving ⭐ and citing our paper:

 ```bibtex
 @inproceedings{jiang2024efficient,